-- A completed and signed current year Pediatric Emergency Medicine Maintenance of Certification application.
+- A completed, signed, and notarized current year Application for Examination in the Subspecialty of Pediatric Emergency Medicine

 - The application fee and the examination fee in U.S. funds.
 This application fee covers the cost of processing the application only, and cannot be refunded under any circumstances.

 - Additional items included in the application materials or referred to in the application instructions, if applicable.
-These may include documentation of a name change or Americans with Disabilities (ADA) accommodation request form.
+These may include: documentation of name change, a copy of a foreign medical school diploma, Americans with Disabilities (ADA) accommodation request form.

 ABEM processes applications as they are received.
 ABEM checks to ensure that the application is complete and that the physician has submitted the required items, including the appropriate payment.
 An application cannot be processed without full payment.